paninski-lab/lightning-pose/docs/source/user_guide_advanced/unsupervised_losses.rst

 .. warning::

-    This loss will not work in the presence of large distortions, for example from fish-eye lenses
+    This loss will not work in the presence of large distortions, for example from fish-eye lenses.

 Selecting the keypoints for this loss depends on the data format; here we will assume all views are fused into a single frame at each time point, for both labeled data and videos.
-This can trivially be achieved, for example, when using a mirror to capture different angles with a single camera.
+This can trivially be achieved, for example, when using a mirror to capture different angles with a single camera
+(see the :ref:`Multiview: mirrored or fused frames <multiview_fused>` section for more details).

 During labeling each keypoint of the fused data is treated independently, with no explicit information on which keypoints correspond to the same body part (see the `example mirror-mouse data <https://github.com/danbider/lightning-pose/tree/main/data/mirror-mouse-example>`_).